 - 93% attendance will give a student a 73% chance of achieving their GCSE target grades

-- 90% attendance means that a student is missing on average half a day a week; 2 days per month; 4 school weeks a year
+90% attendance means that a student is missing on average half a day a week; two days per month; four school weeks a year.

-- A student achieving only 90% attendance from Year 7 to Year 11 will miss half a school year over the 5 years.
+A student achieving only 90% attendance from Year 7 to Year 11 will miss half a school year over the five years.

-- 80% attendance means that the student is missing on average 1 day per week; 4 days per month; 8 school weeks per year
+80% attendance means that the student is missing on average one day per week; four days per month; eight school weeks per year.

 - We emphasise to students and parents the importance of good attendance